devsiwedding/devsiwedding.github.io/duxburyandbeyond.md

 <b>Gurnet Lighthouse</b> - walk, run or bike down Gurnet Road (the dirt beach road) and check out the Gurnet Lighthouse overlooking Plymouth Bay and the Altantic Ocean.

 <b>Kayaking, Canoeing, Sailing, Paddle-boarding and fishing</b> – lots of opportunities to get active!
 Rentals can be found at the Duxbury Bay Maritime School or Levitate in Marshfield, MA.
-Devon's Dad, Chris, is an avid fisherman and can give any fellow sea-lovers some tips!

 <b>Duxbury Art Complex Museum</b> – check out this collection of more than 8,000 pieces focused on Shaker furniture, American paintings and Asian art.